Rik Fox: 1990s

-Not one to stand still, despite some mistaken rumors being circulated that Fox has 'not done anything significant since he left Steeler', nothing could be further from the truth; Fox's music career may have taken a slight turn, but never entirely ended.
-After he abandoned his last popular band, Thunderball, and then Flyboyz, in the early 1990s.
-He abandoned his 'pretty-boy look' and played in a local, low-key Hollywood band Wiseguys, radically camouflaging himself into a rather incognito image that better fit the band Ministry, than the more Glam-looking bands he created or performed with.
-Seeing the writing on the wall, with the arena styled rock music of the 1980s being phased out in the 1990s, many musicians began to look elsewhere for employment to survive, and so, Fox began to broaden his horizons and take a personal break from music for a while, and try some new ventures.
+After Fox abandoned his last popular band, Thunderball, and then Flyboyz, in the early 1990s, he abandoned his "pretty-boy look" and played in a local, low-key Hollywood band Wiseguys, camouflaging himself into an incognito image that better fit the band Ministry, than the more Glam-looking bands he created or performed with.

 New interests

-After having served five years in the California State Military Reserve (which is a lower civilian branch of the U.S. Army), as a radio operator/communications NCO with the rank of E4 (Corporal), his interest moved on in all things military, which brought him to working in the film industry as an assistant property master, and weapons handler, working on some direct-to-video lower budget films and on the Network syndicated television series Air America, featuring Lorenzo Lamas, and the late Scott Plank, with whom Fox became close friends.
+After having served five years in the California State Military Reserve (which is a lower civilian branch of the U.S. Army), as a radio operator/communications NCO with the rank of E4 (Corporal), Fox's interest moved on in all things military, which brought him to working in the film industry as an assistant property master, and weapons handler, working on some direct-to-video lower budget films and on the Network syndicated television series Air America, featuring Lorenzo Lamas, and the late Scott Plank, with whom Fox became close friends.
 Fox also dabbled in acting and took several film roles.
-He worked on the film 'Surface to Air' with Chad McQueen, Melanie Shatner, and Michael Madsen.
-Fox acted briefly on the television soap opera General Hospital, acting directly with series anchor 'Luke'-Anthony Geary.
-Rik was also one of the featured interview subjects for the VH-1 Cable series 'Driven' for the episode "The Rise of Mötley Crüe" being a close friend of Nikki Sixx and the band, and recommended to VH-1 producers by former Hollywood booking agent Vicky Hamilton (music executive).
-Rik is also remembered as one of the featured interview subjects for the legendary Rock film parody, The Decline of Western Civilization Part II: The Metal Years by friend and director Penelope Spheeris.
+He worked on the film Surface to Air with Chad McQueen, Melanie Shatner, and Michael Madsen.
+Fox acted briefly on the television soap opera General Hospital, acting directly with series anchor Anthony Geary.
+Fox was also one of the featured interview subjects for the VH-1 Cable series Driven for the episode "The Rise of Mötley Crüe" being a close friend of Nikki Sixx and the band, and recommended to VH-1 producers by former Hollywood booking agent Vicky Hamilton (music executive).
+Fox was also one of the featured interview subjects for the legendary Rock film parody, The Decline of Western Civilization Part II: The Metal Years by friend and director Penelope Spheeris.